 1. Rock painting

-There has been a growing trend of people painting rocks with beautiful patterns and colours to leave in various places for others to find and enjoy.
+There has been a growing trend of people painting rocks with beautiful patterns and colors to leave in various places for others to find and enjoy.
 Not only it is an exciting and creative hobby for the makers, but also a fantastic little thing to brighten people’s day.
 So, get yourself some pebbles, paints and decorate some pebbles.
 Then go out into the world and leave them for people to find!
-For more information and a tutorial, click here
+This could be one of many fun Family Outdoor activities you will try.
+Read and learn another article Rock Painting for Beginners.

 2. Make a fairy garden

 Why not welcome some little magical friends into your garden?
 Fairy Gardens are such an imaginative creative activity that will spark imagination and creativity in kids.
-To make a fairy garden, you take a little area of your garden or get a flowerpot where you add little plants, structures and flowers to create a magical place.
+To make a fairy garden, you take a little area of your garden or get a flowerpot where you add little plants, structures, and flowers to create a magical place.
 It acts as a safe spot for fairies to visit and bring good luck and blessings to your home.
 It would probably be better to place your fairy garden in a flowerpot so you can bring it inside during the cold and wet winters.
+You can read here What is Fairy Garden and How to Create a one here or read the next Family Outdoor Activities

 3. Make a beach/forest in a jar

 Have you ever gone into the forest and wanted it home with you?
 Or have you ever been to the beach with the kids and at the end of the day, they have screamed ‘I DON’T WANT TO GO HOME?’
 Well, with little craft/activity you can bring the outdoors home with you!
 All you need to buy some small jars (or reused any finished food jars from home), one for each member of the family.
-If you are at the beach, fill up the jar with sand, small pebbles and seashells.
-If you are in the forest, pick up with flowers, moss, grass and sticks.
+If you are at the beach, fill up the jar with sand, small pebbles, and seashells.
+If you are in the forest, pick up flowers, moss, grass, and sticks.
 And there you go!
-You own mini outdoor world!
-You have a friendly competition to see whose is the best or whose is the prettiest.
-However, please be responsible with what you take from the outdoors, as it is important to maintain the environment.
+You own a mini outdoor world!
+You have a friendly competition to see who is the best or whose is the prettiest.
+However, please be responsible for what you take from the outdoors, as it is important to maintain the environment.
 That’s why it’s recommended to only use small jars.

 4. Wildflower Pressing